NgYiShan/EGL315-Lux-gram-Team-A/README.md

 ### **Lighting system set up**

 ![Alt text](imgs/LightinUp%20Setup.jpg)
+Launch grandma3 on your laptop

 Connect 1 laptop to a ma3 two-port node via a LAN cable, then connect the two-port node to a SaCN to DMX converter via a LAN cable.
 ![Alt text](<imgs/MA3 Network.jpg>)
-Ensure the ip addresses for your laptop and ma3 Two-port Node are in the same subnet.
+Ensure the ip addresses for your laptop and ma3 Two-port Node are in the same subnet.\
+Under DMX  protocols enable output and set local and sACN universes
 ![Alt text](<imgs/MA3 sACN.jpg>)
 Connect your two Spot Moving heads to the DMX converter via DMX cables.

-Launch grandma3 on your laptop and you can now start creating cues in your lighting system.
+you can now start creating cues in your lighting system.
 ![Alt text](imgs/LightingFixtures.jpg)
 ![Alt text](imgs/LightingCue.jpg)
 OSC connection:\